Does your company rely on the sales team for leads, or do you simply use a lead generation marketing form?

 Attracting qualified leads to your site requires effort as well as resources.
 You can’t risk losing them.

-But if your website doesn’t have easy navigation and your contact information is not visible, all your lead generating marketing effort would go to waste.
+But if your website doesn’t have easy navigation and your contact information is not visible, all your lead generating online marketing effort would go to waste.

 You need to showcase your contact details and inline form in a place where it’s easy to see.